mrbelowski/r3e_crewchief_v3/README.txt

 Changelog
 ---------
+Version 3.9.7: Overhauled PCars mandatory pitstop handling.
+No new sound pack for this version

 Version 3.9.6: Updated to support shared memory change.

 Version 3.9.5: tidied up radio bleep / click sound handling.
 This version requires a new sound pack.